Zorba the Greek (film): Plot

-Basil is a staid, somewhat buttoned-up, middle-class Greek-British writer raised in the United Kingdom.
-While at the Athens port of Piraeus waiting to catch a ferry to Crete he meets a middle-aged peasant and musician named Zorba who carries only a santouri in a case, in contrast to Basil's large quantity of luggage, including cases of books.
-Basil explains to Zorba that he is travelling to a Cretan village where he owns some land with the intention of re-opening a lignite mine and perhaps curing his writer's block.
-Zorba has already related that he has experience as a miner and inveigles himself a position as Basil's foreman and factotum.
+Basil is an unadventurous middle-class Greek-British writer raised in the United Kingdom.
+While at the Athens port of Piraeus waiting to travel to Crete, he meets a peasant and musician named Zorba.
+Basil explains that he is travelling to a Cretan village with the intention of re-opening a lignite mine and perhaps curing his writer's block.
+Zorba explains that he has experience as a miner and inveigles himself a position as Basil's foreman and handyman.

-When they arrive at the Cretan village they are greeted enthusiastically by the impoverished populace.
-They lodge initially with an elderly French former cabaret dancer named Madame Hortense in her self-styled "Hotel Ritz".
-Hortense relates her glamorous and exotic past as a courtesan among the competing Mediterranean powers, hinting that she was the lover of an Italian Admiral called Cannavaro (after whom she has named her pet parrot).
-Zorba tries to persuade Basil to enter into a relationship with Madame Hortense, but he is reluctant so Zorba, with an eye on the main chance, seizes the opportunity, somewhat cynically exercising his considerable charm on the lonely woman.
+When they arrive at the village, they are greeted enthusiastically by the impoverished people.
+They lodge with an elderly French former cabaret dancer named Madame Hortense in her self-styled "Hotel Ritz".
+Hortense relates her past as a courtesan among the competing Mediterranean powers, hinting that she was the lover of an Italian admiral named Cannavaro (which she has named her pet parrot).
+Zorba tries to persuade Basil to enter into a relationship with Hortense, but he refuses.
+Zorba charms Hortense instead.

-Zorba admits to Basil that he has a chequered past, having been guilty of rape and murder as a soldier, his excuse being that they were 'only' Bulgarians and Turks.
-He asserts that now, however, he rejects nationalism and bears no one any grudges.
-He also shows Basil his battle wounds, 'all in front' (an oblique reference to Alexander the Great).

-Over the next few days, Basil and Zorba attempt to work the old lignite mine, but it collapses and Zorba narrowly avoids injury.
-Zorba then has an idea to use the forest in the nearby mountains to source lumber to make new pit-props to replace the rotten timbers of the mine.
+Over the next few days, Basil and Zorba work the old lignite mine, but it collapses and Zorba narrowly avoids injury.
+He then has an idea to use the forest in the nearby mountains to source lumber and replace the rotten timbers.
 The land is owned by a monastery.
 Zorba tricks the monks into believing that a miracle has occurred, as part of a ploy to get them to give up the timber.
-Exultant, when he gets home he breaks spontaneously into a dance, the so-called 'butcher's dance' or sirtaki in a scene which contrasts his exultant egotism with Basil's nervous inhibition.

-Zorba designs a system by which tree-trunks can be sent down the mountain suspended from a wire.
+Exultant, when he gets home, he dances the sirtaki.
+Zorba later designs a system for timber to be sent down the mountain via a wire.